 It naturally follows, then, that because the presidential communications privilege is a Governmental privilege, it can only be expressly waived by a representative of the Government.
-Therefore, even if it may be asserted by a former President, it can be waived by the incumbent President, and that waiver means that it cannot be withheld from disclosure by any other interested party.
-Just as a former Chief Executive Officer lacks the legal authority to prohibit a corporation's in-house counsel from releasing information if the current CEO expressly waives the attorney-client privilege on behalf of the corporation, a former President lacks the legal authority to prohibit an Executive Branch official from releasing information if the incumbent President expressly waives the presidential communications privilege on behalf of the Executive Branch.
+Therefore, even if it may be asserted by a former President, it can be waived by the incumbent President, and that waiver means that the information in question cannot be withheld from disclosure by any other interested party.
+Just as a former Chief Executive Officer lacks the legal authority to prohibit a corporation's in-house counsel from releasing information if the current CEO expressly waives the attorney-client privilege on behalf of the corporation, accord Upjohn Co. v.
+United States, 449 U.S. 383, 389-90 (1981), a former President lacks the legal authority to prohibit an Executive Branch official from releasing information if the incumbent President expressly waives the presidential communications privilege on behalf of the Executive Branch.

-Amici turn to briefly address what appears to be former President Trump's main complaint: "In a political ploy to accommodate his partisan allies, President Biden has refused to assert executive privilege over numerous clearly privileged documents requested by the Committee without articulating any coherent theory as to why this unprecedented move would be appropriate."
-(Stmt.
-P. & A. Supp.
-Pl.'s Mot.
-Prelim.
-Inj., Dkt. #5-1, at 1-2 (filed Oct.
-19, 2021) (emphasis added) [hereinafter Pl.'s Mem.].)
-In making this complaint, Plaintiff effectively asks this Court to hold that an express waiver of a privilege is only legally binding if it is done for the right reason or if the holder of the privilege "articulat[es] [a] coherent theory as to why [the waiver] would be appropriate."
+Amici turn to briefly address what appears to be former President Trump's main complaint: "President Biden is attempting to waive the executive privilege of his predecessor, without any legal basis for doing so.
+Indeed, the Biden administration does not even attempt to argue that President Trump improperly designated the records at issue as being protected by executive privilege."
+(Br. for Pl.-Appellant Donald J. Trump, Dkt. #1922644, at 34 (filed Nov.
+16, 2021).)
+In making this complaint, Appellant effectively asks this Court to hold that an express waiver of a privilege is only valid or legally binding if it is done for the right reason, or, e.g., if the holder of the privilege "argue[s] that [the predecessor] improperly designated the records" in some way.
 This is, simply put, not how a privilege waiver works.

 The holder of a privilege may expressly waive the protection of that privilege for literally any reason whatsoever.
 In the context of the deliberative process privilege, there is even a term for such a waiver: discretionary release.
 As in, the Government's choice to release otherwise privileged information is discretionary.
 Furthermore, with respect to the presidential communications privilege in particular, Presidents have waived its protection for political reasons numerous times.
 For instance, President Nixon withdrew a privilege claim to prevent White House staff from testifying before Congress, in order that the Senate Judiciary Committee would confirm Richard Kleindienst as Attorney General.
 Robert C. Randolph & Daniel C. Smith, Executive Privilege and the Congressional Right of Inquiry, 10 Harv.
 J. on Legis.
-621,

-649 (1973).
+621, 649 (1973).
 President Reagan similarly dropped a privilege claim over documents related to William Rehnquist's tenure in the Department of Justice so that the Senate Judiciary Committee would confirm him as Chief Justice of the Supreme Court.
 Ronald J. Ostrow & David Savage, Senate Panel to Receive Rehnquist Documents; Administration Ends Impasse on Memos Written as Legal Advisor to Nixon; Scalia Hearings Open, L.A.
 Times, Aug.
 6, 1986, at A1.
 In these cases and others, the President simply decided it was not worth the political cost to continue such battles with Congress, and they undeniably had the right to make that determination.